RhogHub/go-hexagonal-architecture/README.md

 # go-hexagonal-architecture
-Practicing with Go and exagonal architecture - FC lessons
+Practicing with Go and hexagonal architecture - FC lessons